Aggression In Cats

 Cats are both predators and prey; in multi-cat homes they have a social hierarchy; and they are very territorial.
 Understanding these instincts will help you see the world through your cat’s eyes, and understand why certain situations elicit certain aggressive reactions.
 While serious aggression can and should be treated by a professional.

-Below is a list of the most common behavioral mischief and suggested solutions.
+Now to the signs we can’t see.
+Below is a list of the most common behavioral patterns when it comes to aggressive actions and our suggested solutions.

-Play/Predatory aggression involves the cat’s normal hunting and killing behaviors.
+Play/Predatory aggression in cats involves their normal hunting and killing behaviors.

 In many cats, their play becomes too aggressive because their human companions encouraged that behavior when they were kittens.
 Rough-housing with bare hands is almost irresistible when kittens are small.
 Everyone loved that video of the “surprised kitten” on YouTube – who wouldn’t?
 Unfortunately, though, that’s a good way to teach a kitty that bare hands are (a) threatening, and (b) okay to play with.
 It’s adorable when they’re little, but when the attacker is 15 pounds with inch-long fangs…not so much!
 For many adult cats who still play inappropriately, or turn their predatory drive on humans or other animals in the home, the underlying problem is usually boredom and excess energy.
 Cats who are especially territorial may be also more prone to predatory aggression.
 To correct the problem, never play rough with your cat, but more importantly, institute regular sessions of Play Therapy.